TyberiusPrime/mbf-fastq-processor/README.md

 [output]
     prefix = "output" # files get named {prefix}_1{suffix}, _2, _i1, _i2
-    format = "Gzip" # defaults to 'Raw' suffix = ".fq.gz" # you can leave this off, it's then determined by the format keep_index = false # write index to files as well? (optional) output_hash = false # optional, write a {prefix}_{1|2|i1|i2}.sha256
+    format = "Gzip" # defaults to 'Raw' suffix = ".fq.gz" # yoptional, then determined by the format keep_index = false # write index to files as well? (optional) output_hash = false # optional, write a {prefix}_{1|2|i1|i2}.sha256
                         # with a hexdigest of the (uncompressed) data's sha256,